 - Easy Turkey Meatloaf

-Plan some fast easy meals for busy times.
-I also like making many of the meals on my list crockpot meals, because I can start dinner during the day when I have a lot more energy, and plus the crockpot is so forgiving with cooking time.
+Tip: Plan some fast easy meals for busy times.
+I also like making many of the meals on my list crockpot meals, because I can start dinner early in the day, when I tend to have a lot more energy than I do at dinnertime, and plus the crockpot is so forgiving with cooking time, it’s hard to mess it up.